 Rebooting the message

-Ahead of the decisive second round of voting, both Le Pen and Macron revamped their campaigns with fresh imagery and new slogans in a bid to appeal to undecided voters.
-Their new messages closely resembled those chosen by their American counterparts, with the themes of division versus unity appearing in both sets of campaigns.
+Ahead of the decisive second round of voting, both Le Pen and Macron have revamped their campaigns with fresh imagery and new slogans in a bid to appeal to undecided voters.
+Their new messages closely resemble those chosen by their American counterparts, with the themes of nationalism versus unity dominating both sets of campaigns.

-Le Pen revealed new National Front posters on Wednesday that exhort voters to “Choose France”, striking a nationalistic note similar to the “America First” rallying cry often heard on the Trump campaign trail.
+Le Pen revealed new National Front posters on Wednesday that exhort voters to “Choose France”, striking a tone similar to the “America First” rallying cry heard on the Trump campaign trail.

-Macron’s riposte – also unveiled Wednesday – was to implore, “[Come] Together, France!”
-He went with an inclusive message that rejects the xenophobic rhetoric of Le Pen, much as Clinton denounced Trump’s anti-immigrant bombast with a slogan underscoring that the United States would be “Stronger Together”.
+Macron’s riposte – also unveiled on Wednesday – was to implore, “[Come] Together, France!”
+He went with an inclusive message that rejected the xenophobic rhetoric of Le Pen, much as Clinton denounced Trump’s anti-immigrant bombast with a slogan underscoring that the United States would always be “Stronger Together”.

 So far the polls still overwhelmingly favour Macron, who appears well positioned to take the presidency on May 7.
-But given the surprise outcomes from the Brexit and US votes, there are no guarantees – legions of voters who feel disenfranchised by the political system seem newly attracted to the extremes that promise above all to upend the status quo.
+But given the surprise outcomes of the Brexit vote and the US election, it is clear that nothing is certain – legions of voters who feel disenfranchised by the political system seem newly attracted to those that promise, above all, to upend the status quo.

 Date created : 2017-05-02